Adoration 4 Adventure’s recommendations on what to do in Sigulda with activities for adventure, nature, and history lovers.

 Where can you find a destination that provides both stunning sceneries as well as activities for adventure-lovers?
 Well, take a flight to the Latvian capital of Riga, then a short train ride to the tip of the Gauja National Park.
-Here you will find Sigulda, a charming town packed full of nature and adventure attractions, many of which can be accessed by foot.
+Here you will find Sigulda, a charming town packed full of nature and adventure attractions, many of which can be visited on foot.

 I spent two action-packed days here and was blown away by how much there is to offer in this lovely location.
 Following is all that I enjoyed during my visit.
 If you are looking for more thrills, they also have cable car rides, zip lines, and bungee from above the Gauja National Park.